ABF-QC/Module2_Project3/notebook/README.md

 ---
-# Grouping food by their Environmental Footprint using a clustering algorithm
+# Food and their Environmental Footprint
----

 ## Objective
 The goal is to find the best unsupervised clustering algorithm that will group food by their Environmental Footprint.
 Once the best clustering algorithm is found, the clusters will be used to investigate which diet has a larger Environmental Footprint and  how can someone can modify their diet to reduce their Environmental Footprint.